- AFMC Pune MBBS Admission Process – Step-by-Step Flow Chart

 With a one-time fee of ₹499, students can generate unlimited prediction reports during the counselling year using the same NEET rank or score across different counselling types, quotas, states, and rounds.

-- Explore NRI quota MBBS admission options for multiple states and deemed universities.
+- Look at the NRI quota for MBBS admission, in different states and also in deemed universities.

 - Make faster decisions with updated counselling trends and realistic cut-off behaviour.